Ownwell vs TaxProper: Which Property Tax Service Is Better?

 Ownwell and TaxProper both charge around 25% contingency fees and offer full-service property tax appeals.
 Ownwell is larger, better-funded, and covers TX, FL, and GA.
 TaxProper focuses on TX and CA.

 Ownwell and TaxProper are more alike than different.
-Both use technology to identify over-assessed properties.
-Both file appeals and handle hearings.
+Both use technology to identify over-assessed properties and file appeals to handle hearings.

 The biggest practical difference between Ownwell and TaxProper is where they work.